Narvik (film): Plot

 Four weeks later, the Germans have fortified the area around Narvik.
 In the mountains, Gunnar and other POWs are forced to move supplies for the Germans when they are attacked by French and Norwegian soldiers.
 Gunnar is rescued and returns to combat, intent on returning to Narvik after being told of his father's death.
-While hiding in a bunker, Ole suffers an infection from his prior injury as Ingrid braves shellfire to bring him to the hotel and betrays Ross' whereabouts to Wussow in exchange for Ole receiving medical treatment, after which the German doctor removes a piece of shrapnel near his lung.
+While hiding in a bunker, Ole suffers an infection from his prior injury as Ingrid braves shellfire to bring him to the hotel and betrays Ross whereabouts to Wussow in exchange for Ole receiving medical treatment, after which the German doctor removes a piece of shrapnel near his lung.

 Two weeks later, Allied forces enter Narvik.
 Gunnar and others overcome the German defenses and destroy a large artillery piece firing at the British warships.
 As the Germans prepare to withdraw, Wussow asks Ingrid to accompany him to Berlin but she declines.
 He then incorrectly tells her that Gunnar was killed.
 After taking advice from her boss Polly, who warns her that her collaboration with the Germans is known in the town, Ingrid decides to leave Narvik with Ole.

 Gunnar and other soldiers return to Narvik to cheering crowds but is told that his wife was a collaborator.
 Upon returning to his damaged house, he is reunited with Ingrid and Ole.
-Ingrid explains her actions to Gunnar, who angrily calls her a traitor as Germans planes bomb Narvik.
+Ingrid explains her actions to Gunnar, who angrily calls her a traitor as German planes bomb Narvik.
 Gunnar rushes out into the street to see a comrade getting killed.
 While hearing their commander call for resistance, Gunnar watches Ingrid and Ole leave.
 They board a fishing boat with other civilians who scorn them for her collaboration before they are joined by Gunnar and escape Narvik before the Germans recapture the city.